 In this context, St Cyril of Jerusalem, in the middle of the fourth century, calls on catechumens to make haste to learn about the faith.
-As baptism brings about the liberation of the oppressed, the forgiveness of sins and the second birth of the soul, the catechumens will have to prepare their hearts to confront the dragon (i.e. enemies, demons) waiting for them on the way.
-St Cyril writes thus: “Prepare your hearts to receive the teachings and to participate in the holy sacraments.
+As Baptism brings about the liberation of the oppressed, the forgiveness of sins and the second birth of the soul, the catechumens will have to prepare their hearts to confront the dragon (i.e. enemies, demons) waiting for them on the way.
+St Cyril writes thus: Prepare your hearts to receive the teachings and to participate in the holy Sacraments.
 Persevere in prayer, so that God may make you worthy of the celestial and eternal mysteries.
 Do not stop praying, night and day.
-And when sleep eludes you, go back to praying.”
+And when sleep eludes you, go back to praying.

 Without doubt, the teaching and the homily served as an important foundation for the transmission of the faith in the life of the Church.
-St Paul, in Col 14:19, uses the verb kathcew or catécheó, which means to teach the faith orally, and in Gal 6:6 the use of the words kathcou, menoj, katekoumenos (catéchou, menos, catecoumenos), indicate that he who receives the teaching of the Word ought to share the good things he has with his teacher.
+St Paul, in Col 14:19, uses the verb kathcew or catche, which means to teach the faith orally, and in Gal 6:6 the use of the words kathcou, menoj, katekoumenos (catchou, menos, catecoumenos), indicates that he who receives the teaching of the Word ought to share the good things he has with his teacher.
 We shall see later on that these words will be used in the writings of the Fathers of the Church, when they mention the process by which the baptismal candidates will listen to the catechetical homilies, so that through faith, they will come to new life.

-In the past, catechesis involved reading and explaining to the catechumens, passages from the Bible and gradually introducing to them the content of the Creed, so that they could memorize it and profess it solemnly before receiving the Sacraments of Baptism and Confirmation.
-In her book, Peregrinatio Aetheriae, Egeria, the Spanish pilgrim, gives the best account of the daily kerygma during Lent, a practice she was able to witness during her pilgrimage to the Holy Land (381-384 AD).
-She relates that the catechesis lasted three hours and began with the prayer of exorcism, accompanied by the laying on of hands (Apostolic Tradition, 20).
-The aim of the catechesis was to bring about the acceptance of the Creed and its solemn confession, and it ended with the catechumens being taught the Lord’s prayer, the “Our Father”.
+In the past, catechesis involved reading and explaining to the catechumens passages from the Bible and gradually introducing to them the content of the Creed, so that they could memorize it and profess it solemnly before receiving the Sacraments of Baptism and Confirmation.
+In her book, Peregrinatio Aetheriae, Egeria, a Spanish pilgrim, gives the best account of the daily kerygma during Lent, a practice she was able to witness during her pilgrimage to the Holy Land (381-384 AD).
+She relates that the catechesis lasted three hours and began with the prayer of exorcism, accompanied by the laying on of hands (as seen in the Apostolic Tradition).
+The aim of the catechesis was to bring about the acceptance of the Creed and its solemn confession, and it ended with the catechumens being taught the Lords prayer, the Our Father.